LAAC-LSCP/laac-lscp.github.io/docs/communication.md

 - go to the list of key contacts in the [welcome page](../index.md)

 - as much as possible use mattermost, which we check a lot more often than email.
 Nearly everyone is on it!
 Use direct messages to individuals for anything super-specific or private.
-For things related to projects, prioritize creating a channel and adding everyone who is relevant, so that they are up to date.
+For things related to projects, prioritize creating a channel and adding everyone who is relevant, so that they are up-to-date.
 You should also feel free to post general questions in the public channels (at the team or lab level)

-- for emergencies, you can also drop by Alex’ office (mezzanine above 406) or call 06 60 63 89 41 -- but please think if you need a response super quickly, or you can wait.
+- for emergencies, you can also drop by Alex’s office (mezzanine above 406) or call 06 60 63 89 41 -- but please think if you need a response super quickly, or you can wait.
 The preference is for asynchronous mattermost communication!